 The Council's relationship with its citizens is changing.
-The Council is increasingly an enabler of services rather than a direct provider of services: recognising that, sometimes, better and cheaper services can be provided by external organisations and that residents are best placed to determine their individual needs.
-For example, voluntary organisations have a long history of working with the Council and can enhance the value of the Council's funding through their use of volunteers and services that the Council cannot afford to provide.
-The Council has been supporting 1,400 older and disabled residents to spend a personal budget on services, provided by any supplier they choose, to meet their individual needs.
-In addition, the Council was the first in London to introduce personal budgets for carers, which are funded by the Council and NHS through what is known as a "pooled budget".
+The Council is increasingly an enabler of services, rather than a direct provider of services; it recognises that, sometimes, better and cheaper services can be provided by external organisations, and that residents are best placed to determine their individual needs.
+Adult social care is one area in which this shift is taking place.
+For example, voluntary organisations have a strong preventative ethos and a long history of working with the Council.
+They can enhance the value of the Council's funding through their own resources, including the use of volunteers, and provide access to other services that the Council does not provide.